Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

     (y, p') <- unpackDist (f x)
     return (y, p * p')
 ```
 The `p * p'` is multiplying the probabilities of the two outcomes.
-The `join` function of the Monad instance can allow us consider an alternate view of the above.
+The `join` function of the Monad instance can allow us to consider an alternate view of the above.
 Considering a *distribution of distributions* (please don't try to visualise),
 we want to flatten it into a single distribution as follows:

 ```Haskell